Vue Storefront is now Alokai! Learn More

 apps/storefront-unified-nextjs/app/[locale]/(cms)/[[...slug]]/page.tsx

-import RenderCmsContent from '@/components/cms/wrappers/render-cms-content';
+import { connectCmsPage, RenderCmsContent } from '@/components/cms/wrappers';

-export default connectCmsPage((props) => {
+export default connectCmsPage(({ page }) => {

 const { componentsAboveFold = [], componentsBelowFold = [] } = page;